Mexico tops 100,000 COVID-19 deaths, 4th country to do so

 Still, they were terrified of government hospitals.

-“It is really like a cycle of terror,” she noted.
+“It is really like a cycle of terror,” she said.
 “We were afraid to go to a hospital after everything you hear on social media.
 It was an enormous psychosis.”

 But López Gonzalez, whose job involves handing out free surgical masks to residents, has also seen the other side of the psychological maelstrom: those who don’t care.